Anthony Scaramucci: Before 2016

 Scaramucci supported the presidential campaigns of Hillary Clinton and Barack Obama.
 In 2008, Scaramucci was a fundraiser for Obama's presidential campaign.
 In September 2010, however, Scaramucci asked Obama at a CNBC event when he was going to "stop whacking Wall Street like a piñata."

-Scaramucci has tweeted at various times that he has "always been for strong gun control laws" and that "Republicans should support gay marriage".
+Scaramucci had tweeted at various times during 2012, that he was against the death penalty and "always been for strong gun control laws" and that "Republicans should support gay marriage".

 He served as the national finance co-chair for Mitt Romney's 2012 presidential campaign.

 In 2015, on a Fox Business Network television appearance, Scaramucci called Trump a "hack politician" whose rhetoric is "anti-American and very, very divisive."
 He further warned Trump to "cut it out now", and "stop all this crazy rhetoric."
 In December 2015, Scaramucci criticized Trump's call for a border wall between Mexico and the US.
 He also criticized Trump for "making a fundamental mistake of trying to blame all of Islam and all Muslims for what is the ideology and the actions of a minority."

 Ahead of the 2016 election, Scaramucci tweeted that he hoped Hillary Clinton would be the next president, but had turned against Clinton by 2015.
 During the 2016 Republican Party presidential primaries, Scaramucci first endorsed Scott Walker and later Jeb Bush.
 In May 2016, after Walker and Bush had withdrawn from the race, Scaramucci signed on to Donald Trump's political campaign by joining the Trump Finance Committee.
 In November 2016, he was appointed to the Presidential Transition Team Executive Committee of then-president-elect Trump.